TheLastBanana/Churro/README.md

 Churro operates on two structures: a stack and an array.
 Operations can only be directly performed on data in the stack.
 The array is used to store data which may need to be recalled later.
 The array is zero-index and all elements should be initialized to zero, though its exact size is implementation-defined.
-This interpreter uses a dictionary representation, so the array size is theoretically infinite.

 ## Syntax
 The only syntax elements are churros.
 A churro might look like this: